-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - the powers and duties of the directors cease;

-- generally, the debtor ceases all trade;
+- generally, the debtor ceases trading;

-- the assets must be located, realised and distributed; and
+- the assets must be located, realised and distributed among creditors; and

 - upon completion of the administration of the liquidation, the debtor is dissolved.

-Voluntary proceedings, as opposed to compulsory proceedings, may be completed within a relatively shorter period of time, provided that court action is not taken during the liquidation, as such action generally causes delays.
-Compulsory proceedings typically take some years to be completed.
-However, in all types of insolvency proceedings, any creditor or interested party may, by court application, seek to challenge any appointment or act at any time.
+- draconian powers allowing him or her to investigate the affairs of the company; and

-A liquidator has draconian powers allowing him or her to investigate the conduct of those responsible for, among other things, the debtor's promotion, formation and management, including the power to apply to court for public examination.
-A liquidator can:
+- any person who has taken part in the debtor's promotion, formation and management.

-- take action in respect of fraudulent trading.
+A liquidator can also, among other things, challenge certain transactions such as preferences and take action in respect of fraudulent trading.

 Provisional liquidation: The most common ground for applying for the appointment of a provisional liquidator is where it is shown that: